AlienKevin/hangeul_ime/README.md

 A Hangeul input method based on the Revised Romanization of Korean.

+## Notice
+This is an experimental software.
+We can't guarantee that everything will work as intended in all apps.
+Some apps do not support the TSMDocumentAccess protocol required for the `replacementRange` argument to work in `client()?.insertText`.
+This input method works in the following apps:

+1. Spotlight
+2. Finder
+3. TextEdit
+4. Word
+5. Dictionary.app
+6. Telegram
+7. WeChat
+8. Slack
+9. Safari
+10. Chrome*
+11. Zoom
+12. XCode

+Chrome*: working most of the time except autocomplete may mess things up

+This IME **doesn't** work in the following apps:

+1. WhatsApp
+2. LINE

 ## Revised Romanization of Korean

 The spellings used by this input method